 i.
 Recognition and Measurement

-tax/duty credits availed, if any, less accumulated depreciation and cumulative impairment, if any.
-Cost
+cost net of tax/duty credits availed, if any, less accumulated depreciation, and cumulative

-includes professional fees related to the acquisition of PPE and for qualifying assets, borrowing costs
+impairment, if any.
+Cost includes professional fees related to the acquisition of PPE and for

-capitalised in accordance with the company's accounting policy.
+qualifying assets, borrowing costs capitalized in accordance with the company's accounting policy.

 ii.
-Depreciation/Amortisation
+Depreciation/Amortization

-in Schedule II to the Companies Act, 2013, or in the case of assets where the useful life was determined
+useful lives specified in Schedule II to the Companies Act, 2013, or in the case of assets where the

-by technical evaluation, over the useful life so determined.
-Depreciation method is reviewed at each
+useful life was determined by technical evaluation, over the useful life so determined.

-financial year end to reflect the expected pattern of consumption of the future economic benefits
+Depreciation method is reviewed at each financial year end to reflect the expected pattern of

-embodied in the asset.
-The estimated useful life and residual values are also reviewed at each financial
+consumption of the future economic benefits embodied in the asset.
+The estimated useful life and

-year end and the effect of any change in the estimates of useful life/residual value is accounted on
+estimates of useful life/residual value is accounted on prospective basis.

-Where cost of a part of the asset ("asset component") is significant to total cost of the asset and useful
+Where cost of a part of the asset ("asset component") is significant to total cost of the asset and

-Depreciation charge for impaired assets is adjusted in future periods in such a manner that the revised
+Depreciation charge for impaired assets is adjusted in future periods in such a manner that the

-carrying amount of the asset is allocated over its remaining useful life.
+revised carrying amount of the asset is allocated over its remaining useful life.

 Freehold land is not depreciated.